matloff/polyanNA/README.md

 Again, all of our methods, both those currently in the package and those under development (see below), are **nonimputational**.

+## Contributions of This Package

+1. Extensions of the Missing-Indicator Method.

+2. A novel approach, based on the Tower Property.

-## Polynomial extension of the Missing-Indicator Method
+## Extendced the Missing-Indicator Method

 Our first method is an extension of the Missing-Indicator Method (Miettinen, 1985).
 MIM can be described as follows.